Taken from the May/June 2015 issue of The Women's Health Activist Newsletter.

 This year, the Affordable Care Act (ACA) celebrated its fifth year of providing millions of people with health insurance.
 In 2015, 11.7 million Americans — including 6.2 million women — got covered thanks to the health reform law.1 The ACA has been a huge advance for women’s health, and has largely met its goals to increase the number of people with insurance, improve the overall quality of health care, and stem the tide of rising costs.

 Yet, there have been kinks in implementing the ACA, and the most vulnerable Americans risk falling through the cracks.
 In particular, people living with HIV (PLHIV) have been hard-hit by problems with the ACA — especially women living with HIV (WLHIV), who need access to reproductive and sexual health care.
-For example, the ACA does not provide for any social support or case management services structured to meet WLHIV’s unique needs and keep them engaged in life-saving care.
+For example, the ACA does not provide any social support or case management services structured to meet WLHIV’s unique needs and keep them engaged in life-saving care.

 In commemoration of National Women & Girls HIV Awareness Day (March 10), the National Women’s Health Network (NWHN), Positive Women’s Network - USA (PWN), and SisterLove, Inc., published a paper about WLHIV’s continued challenges in accessing health care.
 The paper, Ryan White & the Affordable Care Act: Advocating for Public Healthcare for Women Living with HIV,2 analyzes how well the ACA and other publicly funded health care programs meet WLHIV’s need for comprehensive, high-quality care delivered without stigma or discrimination, regardless of the ability to pay.

 We believe that HIV services should be integrated into all comprehensive women’s health care efforts.
 Yet, our review finds that WLHIV have been overlooked during the course of ACA implementation.
 In order for WLHIV to fully realize health care reform’s benefits, women’s health advocates must advocate for other public benefits programs that fill the gaps in ACA coverage.
-Until we have a robust health care system that adequately addresses the needs of all Americans, other publically funded programs continue to play an essential role in helping WLHIV met their sexual and reproductive health care needs.
+Until we have a robust healthcare system that adequately addresses the needs of all Americans, other publicly funded programs continue to play an essential role in helping WLHIV met their sexual and reproductive health care needs.

-The ACA & Women Living with HIV: More to Do
+The ACA & Women Living With HIV: More to Do

 Over a quarter million U.S. women (280,000) are living with HIV, but women’s infection risks are not uniform.3 There are stark racial disparities among people with new HIV diagnoses.
-A White woman’s likelihood of being diagnosed with HIV in her lifetime is 1 in 526, a Latina’s likelihood is 1 in 106, and an African American woman’s likelihood skyrockets to 1 in 32.4 Latina women make up 16 percent of the U.S. female population and represent 19 percent of WLHIV; African American women, who comprise only 13 percent of the U.S. female population, represent 60 percent of WLHIV.5
+A White woman’s likelihood of being diagnosed with HIV in her lifetime is 1 in 526, a Latina’s likelihood is 1 in 106, and an African American woman’s likelihood skyrockets to 1 in 32.4 Latina women make up 16 percent of the U.S. female population and represent 19 percent of WLHIV, while African American women, who comprise only 13 percent of the U.S. female population, represent 60 percent of WLHIV.5

 The ACA has improved WLHIV’s access to care.
 Women who work for most large employers can’t be denied private health insurance or charged higher rates due to their HIV status.
 Insurers can no longer impose lifetime caps on coverage.
 And, many preventive services are now covered without cost — including well-woman visits, HIV screening and counseling, and screening and counseling for interpersonal and intimate partner violence (IPV).6